cameronrr/gridsome-sanity-live-preview/README.md

 ### What needs attention

+#### A loading indicator

+- As soon as the preview query is matched, so we will begin processing, we should have a loading indicator
+- There can be a second or few between page load and the reactive data update once the query is processed
+- It will be a nicer experience for the user to have a loading indicator, or something else to confirm what's happening

 #### Actual 'live' updates

 - It would be amazing to implement a listener or an interval for retrieving updates while the page stays open.